sensible-hq/sensible-docs/readme-sync/v0/data-extraction/3000 - portfolio.md

       }'
       ```

-      For information about extracting from portfolios using the SDKs, see the [SDK documentation](doc:sdk-guides)
+      For information about extracting from portfolios using the SDKs, see the [SDK documentation](doc:sdk-guides).

   The extraction response includes document extractions and their page ranges in the portfolio.